ziwang1121/PADE/README.md

 ## Contact

-Please contect with Zi Wang (email address: [ziwang1121@foxmail.com](mailto:ziwang1121@foxmail.com)).
+Please contact with Zi Wang (email address: [ziwang1121@foxmail.com](mailto:ziwang1121@foxmail.com)).
 Feel free to drop me an email if you have any question.